Top Tips for Maintaining Your Cat’s Health

 Regular playtime helps prevent a slew of health issues in cats, including obesity.
 Yes, those extra treats can add up, and without enough activity, your feline’s waistline might expand.
 But have you ever seen a cat on a treadmill?
 Me neither.
 Interactive play is the next best thing; it keeps them in shape and in high spirits.
 Plus, you get bonus points for serving as their personal fitness coach!

-Think of toys as tools for your cat’s personal gym.
+Consider of toys as tools for your cat’s personal gym.
 Whatever gets them leaping, pawing, and sprinting is a go.
 Some cats go bananas over a simple crumpled paper ball, while others prefer a hi-tech mouse that zips around.
 The goal is to engage their natural hunting instincts, so anything that moves unpredictably is a winner.

 “Remember, a tired cat is a happy cat.
 An active play session before bedtime can help with those early morning wake-up calls they love to gift us.”